-^{63.} CTR.
-FOR LAW & THE PUB.
-HEALTH, LEGAL PREPAREDNESS FOR SCHOOL CLOSURES IN RESPONSE TO PANDEMIC INFLUENZA AND OTHER EMERGENCIES 8 (Apr.
-2008), available at http://www.pandemicflu.gov/professional/school/schoolclosures.pdf to them in Article VIII, Section 7 of the Constitution of Virginia," and (2) "the Board of Health has the authority to close schools in order to prevent a potential emergency caused by a disease dangerous to public health (Code of Virginia at § 32.1-42)."68 The problem with these authorizations is that they are not clear as to when and who may close a school.
-According to this plan, section 32.1-42 of the Code of Virginia authorizes the Board of Health to close schools.
+Virginia has identified school closures as an option for controlling the spread of pan flu in its Pandemic Influenza Plan.
+This plan identifies who has the authority to close schools: first it is "the ability of local school boards and superintendents to close school is inherent in the power given to them in Article VIII, Section 7 of the Constitution of Virginia," and second, "the Board of Health has the authority to close schools in order to prevent a potential emergency caused by a disease dangerous to public health (Code of Virginia at § 32.1-42)."
+The problem with these authorizations is that they are not clear as to when and who may close a school.
+According to this plan, the Board of Health is authorized to close schools by § 32.1-42 of the Code of Virginia.
 This section reads: